 You should also look for chat software that includes the following features:

 Keep in mind that chat software should enhance the candidate experience and serve as an option for engaging candidates.
 Some candidates may still want to engage via email, while others may wish to use multiple channels at different stages of the recruiting process.
 Use a chat system that integrates with your applicant tracking system, so you can document all that information and keep it centralized.

-The iCIMS Talent Cloud includes all the features you need to attract, engage, hire, and advance your candidates, including chat and text recruiting features.
+The iCIMS talent acquisition software includes all the features you need to attract, engage, hire, and advance your candidates, including chat and text recruiting features.
 Create powerful career sites to attract potential hires, then engage them with AI-powered chatbots that guide them through the process and answer their most pressing questions.

 iCIMS recruiting chat solutions shorten time-to-hire and cut costs, enabling you to reach recruitment goals faster.
 Candidates will also be impressed by the ability to pursue career opportunities on their favorite channels and through their smartphones, no matter where they are.